The Book of Enoch is contested all over the place either for or against. Should it still be included in the Christian Bible? Well it use to be.

-It seems that there is much to learn from that little book, that greatly expands on what was going on in Genesis chapter six, and as far as that topic goes, does not in any way go crosswise with God’s Word at all.
+It seems that there’s much to learn from that little book; expanding and providing insight into what was going on in Genesis chapter six.
+As far as that topic goes, Enoch doesn’t in any way go crosswise with God’s Word at all.

 Despite all of this, I would not promote reading or studying this book (or any other extra-biblical text for that matter), without first having a firm grasp and understanding of God’s Word itself.
 We all need eyes to see deception, and when it comes to texts from of old, measure all things through the lens of God’s Word.
 It is truly our measuring stick for truth.

 Just because a book is ancient, doesn’t make it right, accurate, or honest.
 If archaeologists found a copy of a Star Wars book thousands of years from now, after a history erasing cataclysmic event, would it rightly reflect real life of the mid to late 1970’s?